hail-is/hail/dev-docs/hail-for-new-engineers.md

 In October of 2018, the Hail Python interface was modified, in a backwards-incompatible way.
 This new Python interface was named "Hail 0.2".
 The old Python interface was retroactively named "Hail 0.1".
 Hail team began deploying a Python package named `hail` to [PyPI](https://pypi.org).
-The Hail python package version compiles with [Semantic Versioning](https://semver.org).
+The Hail python package version complies with [Semantic Versioning](https://semver.org).

 Meanwhile, in September of 2018, Hail team began work on a system called "Batch".
 Batch runs programs in parallel on a cluster of virtual machines.
 Also in September, Hail team began work on a